tw-repository/AsyReC/README.md

-# Clip-DRR
+# AsyReC
-AsyDyReC: A Multimodal Graph-based Framework for Spatio-Temporal Asymmetric Dyadic Relationship Classification
+AsyReC: A Multimodal Graph-based Framework for Spatio-Temporal Asymmetric Dyadic Relationship Classification

 ## Environment
 Please refer to the "environment.txt".